hathibelagal-dev/instantpolyglot/docs/eng/The_Balkan_Sprachbund.md

 4. Megleno-Romanian (Indo-European, Romance)
 5. Judezmo (Ladino) (Indo-European, Romance)

-It's important to note that not all features are present in all languages, and the degree of "Balkanization" varies among these languages.
+It's important to note that not all features are present in all languages, and the degree of “Balkanization” varies among these languages.
 Some languages, like Bulgarian and Macedonian, exhibit a high degree of Balkan features, while others, like Serbo-Croatian, show fewer Balkan characteristics.

 ## Shared Features